saiqulhaq/saiqulhaq/_posts/2023-11-24-optimizing-chatgpt-responses.md

 Write a response email from Mario using the above email summary:
 ```

+There is a good YouTube video that you can read regarding how to write an email https://www.youtube.com/watch?v=fezN-GtWobg

 # Intermediate; programming skills and some domain knowledge required (e.g., calculating logarithmic probabilities)
 WIP